 Everyone is aware that construction business is one of the most dangerous in the United States, and certainly that is the case here in Texas.
 Workplace Accidents of all types happen almost every day, with outcomes ranging from a small cut on a finger to paralysis that lasts a lifetime.
-Here, we’ll take a look at the most common causes of construction accidents throughout Texas in order starting with the most common:
+Here, our San Antonio construction accident lawyers take a look at the most common causes of construction accidents throughout Texas in order starting with the most common:

 1. Accidental Falls From Height

 Because a lot of construction work is done at a distance from the ground, injuries from falls are far too common.
 Recently, studies have shown that falls from scaffolds are now the most common cause cited in construction accidents.
 When a worker falls from a height greater than six feet above ground, the injuries the worker can incur can range from bruises and broken bones to fatal injuries.
 The Occupational Safety and Health Administration (OSHA) has strict safety requirements regarding the use of scaffolds and the use of devices to prevent falls.
 For example, OSHA requires that any scaffold and all its components must be able to support at least four times that of the intended load and the suspension ropes must support six times the intended load.
 Your employer has a duty to provide a safe workplace, so take care not to agree to unsafe situations when it comes to working from heights.

 Another common hazard at many construction sites is exposed live wires, which can cause electrocution when a worker comes in contact, which has the potential to cause a fatality.
 Electrocutions are very common on construction sites, and are a serious danger.
 These can also happen when powerful electrical equipment is not properly maintained.